AbhinavMir/ciphertxt/pages/index.md

-Here is the list of topics with summaries and importance:

 ## Foundations of Cryptography
 Cryptography is essential for securing information in the digital world.
 This section covers the core concepts and constructions in cryptography.

 1. Introduction to Cryptography and Perfect Secrecy - Overview of cryptography, its goals, and perfect secrecy as defined by Shannon.
 Understanding the foundations.